 You want to have space to move around in your bedroom.
 By keeping things organized and only having the amount of furniture necessary, not only will you have space to move around, your mind will feel at ease when you enter.

 You’ll also want to keep your dirty laundry tucked away – out of sight, out of mind.
-One way to keep your dirty clothes off the floor is to place a woven hamper (we love this one from Amazon) in a corner space or inside the closet.
-Not only will this help keep things organized, it will add texture to your space and add to the natural relaxing vibe.
+One way to keep your dirty clothes off the floor is to place a woven hamper.
+We love this extra large woven rope hamper from Amazon’s best sellers list.
+Place it in a corner or inside the closet.
+Not only will this help keep things organized, it will also add texture to your space and add to the natural relaxing vibe.

-Put It All Together To Create Your Bedroom Sanctuary
+Put It All Together To Create A Relaxing Bedroom Sanctuary

-The most important thing to remember when creating a bedroom sanctuary is that your bedroom is a place of escape for you.
+The most important thing to remember when creating a relaxing bedroom is that your bedroom is a place where you go to relax.
 A place to unwind and let go of the day’s stressors.

-Use these decorating tips to create a real sanctuary of peace where you can leave the rest of your troubles behind.
+Use the above six decorating tips to create a place of peace and relaxation where you can leave the rest of your troubles behind.

-Let me know how much better you sleep after incorporating some (or all) of these tips in your new bedroom sanctuary.
+Let me know how much better you sleep after incorporating some (or all) of these tips in your bedroom.